 The review is being conducted over two stages.
 Stage One assessed the level of need generated from the Docklands community for both primary and secondary school education.
-Stage Two will look at developing options for how, where and when additional needs should be met in the future.
+Stage Two developed options for how, where and when additional needs should be met in the future.

-Why is the Department of Education and Training consulting with the community?
+Why did the Department of Education and Training consult with the community?

-The Department is undertaking community consultation to ensure it makes the most informed decision about meeting both the primary and secondary education provision needs of current and future Docklands families.
+The Department undertook community consultation to ensure it makes the most informed decision about meeting both the primary and secondary education provision needs of current and future Docklands families.

-What is the purpose of the Community Reference Group?
+What was the purpose of the Community Reference Group?

-As part of the review, the Department has established a Community Reference Group (CRG).
-The aim of the CRG is to act as a conduit for information between the Department, its consultants and the local community throughout the life of the project.
+As part of the review, the Department established a Community Reference Group (CRG).
+The aim of the CRG was to act as a conduit for information between the Department, its consultants and the local community throughout the life of the project.

-The CRG includes a cross section of the community including representatives from community groups, local schools and residents.
-The selection aims to closely reflect the diversity of the local population profile as well as the breadth of community interests and views.
+The CRG included a cross section of the community including representatives from community groups, local schools and residents.
+The selection aimed to closely reflect the diversity of the local population profile as well as the breadth of community interests and views.